Last Updated March, 2021

 We made the best decision when decided to rent a car and visit Lovcen National Park on our own terms.
 If you prefer going with a tour, consider this private tour of Lovcen National Park, Cetinje, and Mausoleum or this one if staying in Podgorica.
 Those who seek more action should take a look at this adventurous biking tour from Kotor.

-Assuming that you can rent a car, the best way to get in the heart of the park is by driving from Budva or Kotor.
-Recently a new road was built on the stretch between Zanjev Do and Lovcen Mausoleum, so today it is much easier getting to the park from Kotor.
+Assuming that you can rent a car, the best way to get to the heart of the park is by driving from Budva or Kotor.
+Recently a new road was built on the stretch between Zanjev Do and Lovcen Mausoleum, so today it is much easier to get to the park from Kotor.
 And that drive is absolutely spectacular.

 Yet, if you can, do not drive the same road twice and better make a loop.
 If going from Budva, on the way back take the Kotor serpentine road.
 And vice versa, if driving from Kotor, go back through Budva.
 Each route is beautiful in its own way and there is plenty to see.